kartik-v/yii2-builder/CHANGE.md

 - enh #23: Create `autoGenerateColumns` property for Form Builder
 - enh #24: Create new `FormGrid` widget.
 Create bootstrap grid layouts in a snap.
+- Set dependency on Krajee base component.
+- Set release to stable.

 version 1.1.0
 =============